 - Produce and participate in discourse and scholarship that is globally informed, culturally and socially aware, ethical and respecting of difference and diversity.

 MC270 Master of Photography

 - Work autonomously and with others in collaborative environments to seek innovative and critically reflective solutions and outcomes.

 - Reflect on your photographic practice and situate it within a contemporary narrative of photography and the wider social, cultural and global context.

 Upon successful completion of this course, you will be able to:

-- Critically and reflectively evaluate your creative practice in relation to pertinent issues raised during the seminars
+- Critically and reflectively evaluate your creative practice in relation to industry, community, and professional practice.

 Overview of Learning Activities